Earthwise Aware

 EwA at the Fells

 EwA documents scientifically the ecological health of its habitats, and involves communities through its biodiversity and climate participatory science programs in the Fells.
-Plants, insects, amphibians, habitat fragmentation monitoring, there’s something for everyone.
-EwA works with individuals to collect important data that will help inform important decisions surrounding the Fells’ sustainability and management.
+Plants, insects, amphibians, habitat fragmentation documentation, there’s something for everyone.
+EwA works with Fells community members to collect important data that will help inform decisions surrounding the Fells’ sustainability, conservation, and management.

 Check out EwA’s webpage here that details more ways you can help and get involved.